The co-op bookstore for avid readers

 About the Author

-Foote, Jeffrey: - Jeffrey Foote, PhD, is co-founder and executive director of CMC and psychologist for the New York Mets.
-He has been a leader in the science and humanity of change for twenty-five years.
+Foote, Jeffrey: - Jeffrey Foote, PhD, is cofounder and of the Center for Motivation and Change (CMC) and copresident of the CMC: Foundation for Change, a not-for-profit organization focused on helping families affected by substance use.
+He has been a leader in the science and humanity of change for thirty-five years.

-Higgs, Stephanie: - Stephanie Higgs is an editor and writer dedicated to bridging the gap between helpful ideas and people who could use the help.
+Higgs, Stephanie: - Stephanie Higgs is an editor, writer, and publisher dedicated to bridging the gap between helpful ideas and people who could use the help.

 More books by Jeffrey Foote